aliclark/the_wooden_sword/Nothing is a Contradiction.md

 This philosophical argument aims to serve as part of a map, but a map is not the territory.
 It should be contrasted with the myriad avenues of life which give better tools for understanding and appreciating the territory, the experience of existing.

 Many religions and spiritual doctrines place ultimate reality as beyond all conception, which I believe would also include these logical statements about an ontological nothing.
-If that is indeed the case then this theory is totally unfounded, as one could not say one way or the other.
+If that is the case then this theory is totally unfounded, as one could not say one way or the other.
 I think this is a very valid, and maybe more sensible, philosophical position to have.

-## Further work

-Investigation into more ontological contradictions, and constraints on that which is existing.

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!